Privacy policy

 Google Ads enables us to display ads in the Google search engine or on third-party websites, if the user enters certain search terms into Google (keyword targeting).
 It is also possible to place targeted ads based on the user data Google has in its possession (e.g., location data and interests; target group targeting).
 As the website operator, we can analyze these data quantitatively, for instance by analyzing which search terms resulted in the display of our ads and how many ads led to respective clicks.

 The use of these services occurs on the basis of your consent pursuant to Art.
-6(1)(a) GDPR and § 25(1) TTDSG.
+6(1)(a) GDPR and § 25(1) TDDDG.
 You may revoke your consent at any time.

-To measure conversion rates, this website uses the visitor activity pixel of Facebook.
+To measure conversion rates, this website uses the visitor activity pixel of Meta.
 The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
-According to Facebook’s statement the collected data will be transferred to the USA and other third-party countries too.
+According to Meta’s statement the collected data will be transferred to the USA and other third-party countries too.

-This tool allows the tracking of page visitors after they have been linked to the website of the provider after clicking on a Facebook ad.
-This makes it possible to analyze the effectiveness of Facebook ads for statistical and market research purposes and to optimize future advertising campaigns.
+This tool allows the tracking of page visitors after they have been linked to the website of the provider after clicking on a Meta ad.
+This makes it possible to analyze the effectiveness of Meta ads for statistical and market research purposes and to optimize future advertising campaigns.

 For us as the operators of this website, the collected data is anonymous.
 We are not in a position to arrive at any conclusions as to the identity of users.
-However, Facebook archives the information and processes it, so that it is possible to make a connection to the respective user profile and Facebook is in a position to use the data for its own promotional purposes in compliance with the Facebook Data Usage Policy.
-This enables Facebook to display ads on Facebook pages as well as in locations outside of Facebook.
+However, Meta archives the information and processes it, so that it is possible to make a connection to the respective user profile on Facebook or Instagram and Meta is in a position to use the data for its own promotional purposes in compliance with the Meta Data Usage Policy (https://www.facebook.com/about/privacy/).
+This enables Meta to display ads on Facebook or Instagram and other advertising channels.
 We as the operator of this website have no control over the use of such data.

 The use of these services occurs on the basis of your consent pursuant to Art.
-6(1)(a) GDPR and § 25(1) TTDSG.
+6(1)(a) GDPR and § 25(1) TDDDG.
 You may revoke your consent at any time.

-In Facebook’s Data Privacy Policies, you will find additional information about the protection of your privacy at: https://www.facebook.com/about/privacy/.
+In Meta’s Data Privacy Policies, you will find additional information about the protection of your privacy at: https://www.facebook.com/about/privacy/.

 You also have the option to deactivate the remarketing function “Custom Audiences” in the ad settings section under https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen.
 To do this, you first have to log into Facebook.

-If you do not have a Facebook account, you can deactivate any user-based advertising by Facebook on the website of the European Interactive Digital Advertising Alliance: http://www.youronlinechoices.com/de/praferenzmanagement/.
+If you do not have a Facebook or Instagram account, you can deactivate any user-based advertising by Meta on the website of the European Interactive Digital Advertising Alliance: http://www.youronlinechoices.com/de/praferenzmanagement/.

 LinkedIn Insight Tag